kyc-chain/react-annex/README.md

 **Advanced usage:**

 In this example, two instances of the app will be rendered.
 The first instance won't render the "welcome" component.
+This approach is not recommended for production use.

 ```tsx
 const registryObject1 = { componentIndex: {} };